Discover the latest in biochar production technology

 In research and development for over three years, the G2-Next Gen promotes innovative features such as further eliminating heavy metals and contaminants and greater flexibility in variety of biomass feedstock type and quality.

-One G2-Next Gen reactor can process approximately 35 tonnes of biomass feedstock daily, producing 250 kg of biochar per hour of operation.
+A G2-Next Gen 250 unit can process approximately 35 tonnes of biomass feedstock daily, producing 250 kg of biochar per hour of operation.

 Biochar is an organic, carbon rich material produced when carbonaceous materials undergo high temperature pyrolysis to produce a carbon product.